rafael-santiago/cutest/doc/README.md

 ## Detecting memory leaks

-Firstly be aware that the [``valgrind``](http://valgrind.org) usage is the best way to catch this kind of [raptors](https://xkcd.com/292/) inside your code.
+Firstly be aware that [``valgrind``](http://valgrind.org) is the best way to catch this kind of [raptors](https://xkcd.com/292/) inside your code.
 However ``cutest`` brings a minimal system that performs memory leak detection.
 It could be a profitable way to detect this kind of issue as soon as possible.
 Because you will be looking for memory leaks being still on test phase.

-The usage of this system must be flagged passing the option ``--cutest-leak-check`` to your unit test binary.
+The usage of this system must be enabled with the option ``--cutest-leak-check`` to your unit test binary.
 Something like:

 ``something/leaking/over/the/rainbow/your-test --cutest-leak-check``